LifeWithVetta

 What Is Wat Phra Kaew

-It sits inside the Grand Palace complex and was completed in 1784 during the reign of King Rama I.
+Wat Phra Kaew is also known as the Temple of the Emerald Buddha, and it sits inside the Grand Palace complex in Bangkok.
+It was completed in 1784 during the reign of King Rama I, not long after Bangkok became the capital.

-• has no living monks residing there
+• there are no living monks residing there

 The main attraction is the Emerald Buddha, a small but incredibly sacred statue carved from a single piece of green jade.
+Visitors come for the beauty, yes, but also because this is one of the most symbolically important religious sites in the country.
+It carries much more meaning than a quick photo stop can really capture.

 image.png